Anastasia Vashukevich: Arrest in Thailand

 On 25 February 2018, Vashukevich was arrested at a hotel in Pattaya, Thailand, and held at Nong Pla Lai Prison.
 According to Vladimir Sosnov, the head of the consular department of the Russian embassy in Thailand, Rybka was one of ten Russians that were detained and awaiting trial and deportation from Thailand.
 While in custody, she reached out to the American government seeking asylum in exchange for photographs and 16 hours of audio recordings she made in August 2016, that could shed light on possible Russian interference in American elections.
 She was visited by FSB, CIA, and many times by Vladimir Pronin, the Russia consul for the Pattaya consular district, but the FBI was not allowed to visit because Thai officials only allowed visitors that were legal representatives for her and her family members.
 According to Jillian Bonnardeaux spokesperson for the United States embassy in Bangkok, all matters involving asylum are directed to Kirstjen Nielsen and the Department of Homeland Security.
 Vladimir Pronin gained her release for time served if she left Thailand which she did and, according to court order, returned to Belarus.
 According to Anti-Corruption Foundation, Deripaska has arranged her imprisonment in Thailand through his agents.
 Vashukevich believed that Nikolai Patrushev who had traveled to Thailand was involved.
+However, on 28 February 2018, Putin's spokesperson Dmitry Peskov denied that Russian Security Council Secretary Nikolai Patrushev's visit to Thailand is connected to Vashukevich because Patrushev's trips are arranged in advance and he travels often overseas adding "It's ludicrous to link this to the detention of Russian nationals in Thailand."